 Mitigation.
-An action required of a shoreland property owner designed to compensate for lost Shoreland Buffer or increased Impervious Surface or Cleared Area See §8.4(G) and Figures 9B8C and 8D of this bylaw.
-Examples include, but are not limited to, planting appropriate non-invasive native vegetation according to Shoreland Best Management Practices, runoff capture, infiltration features, rain barrels, more shoreland vegetation, or other similar approaches.
+An action required of a shoreland property owner designed to compensate for lost Shoreland Buffer or increased Impervious Surface or Cleared Area.
+See §8.4(G) and Figures 8C and 8D of this bylaw.
+Examples include, but are not limited to, planting appropriate non-invasive native vegetation according to Shoreland Best Management Practices, runoff capture, infiltration features, rain barrels, or other similar approaches.